Wednesday, 1 April 2020

 My chosen A-Levels were History, English, and Design and Technology.
 It was a full gone conclusion that I’d choose to study History and English, and I figured that Design and Technology would allow me to learn graphic design, which I had vague notions of pursuing.
 It didn’t.
 Mr. Morris, who was a gentle soul, taught us the theoretical stuff – engineering, I suppose – while Mr. Penton, who had taught me GCSE Design and Communication, was supposed to divulge more practical skills.
 Early on, myself and the four other guys in my class – including my friend Mike – turned up to a lesson only for Mr. Penton to ask what we were doing there.
 In fairness, we’d been lumped in with the upper sixth, who were off that day, and Mr. Penton may not have realised this, although he probably should have.
 Anyway, for the rest of the year, when it wasn’t Mr. Morris’s turn to instruct us, we spent most of our time, completely unsupervised, mucking about unproductively on rudimentary computers.
 [I took the opportunity to smuggle yet more artefacts into Mike’s bag; soldering irons, rolls of cotton wool, electromagnets, and whatever else I could find lying about.
 His mother later found a carrier bag full of this junk under his bed and demanded an explanation.
 I couldn’t have wished for a better outcome than that.]

 Come half term, Mr. Morris sent us on work experience to various local manufacturing firms.
 It never occurred to me that something like this would be compulsory, until late on Tuesday when my parents received a call asking where I’d been for the last two days (at my grandparents’ house in Bristol, as it goes).
 And so on Wednesday off I reluctantly went.
 Having just been to Bristol, where there were more numerous and better record shops, I’d recently acquired the new album by Del the Funkee Homosapien, I Wish My Brother George Was Here, so I got stuck into that on the bus journeys out to Plympton and back.
-The single 'Mistadobalina' had almost charted, although Del’s record was less commercial than this implies – he was Ice Cube’s cousin.
+The single 'Mistadobalina' had almost charted, although Del’s record was less commercial than this implies – he was, after all, Ice Cube’s cousin.
 The association with an industrial estate is not one I wanted, so I’ve eschewed the popular choice for this compilation and gone for the album track 'Pissin’ on Your Steps'.

 Funkytown Pros were from Los Angeles but weren’t as abrasive as many of the other acts who were.
 'White Green' is a strong tune, but hip hop such as this was slowly going out of fashion.
 As Hunter S Thompson put it, 'with the right kind of eyes you can almost see the high-water mark – that place where the wave finally broke and rolled back.'